czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 - [ ] Prepare the Community Showcase Hub
   - [ ] Add learners to GitHub team **and** grant them Owner status
   - [ ] Grant *Admin* privileges to learners on the Community Showcase Hub

+**During the workshop**
+- [ ] Consider recording your workshop so that learners can refer back to this for later viewing

 **After Part One**